Red Jet 4

 MV Red Jet 4 is a passenger catamaran ferry operated by Red Funnel on their route from Southampton to Cowes on the Isle of Wight, along with sister ships Red Jet 6 and Red Jet 7.

+History

 She was built by North West Bay Ships in Hobart, Tasmania, Australia.
 After her launch on 20 February 2003 the catamaran was placed aboard a heavy lift ship to be transported to Southampton which arrived on 9 May 2003.
 She was officially named by Dame Ellen MacArthur on 18 June 2003 and entered service five days later.
 During those 5 days the ship was used for a number of excursions including following the Round the Island Race.

 On 11 November 2008 Red Jet 4 was used on a number of sightseeing trips to view Queen Elizabeth 2 before it left Southampton for the final time.

-Red Jet 4 is featured in the 2008 video game Ship Simulator 2008 with the MV Red Eagle as a sailable ship.
+In March 2024 Red funnel announced that Red Jet 4 had been withdrawn from service stating it was due to declining passenger numbers.
+In May 2024 Red Jet 4 was sold to the South Korean ferry operator Namhae Express Co.
+In late May 2024 the ship left Southampton aboard the ship AAL Kobe.